SportDOG Field Trainer 425 Review

 Create a quiet environment: Most dogs often get excited when they see a leash and they often spin, bark or whine.
 Remain calm while holding the leash until he relaxes.
 Take short walks which will make the dog calm down and begin following you.

 Be patient and comforting: If the dog is nervous, bend down and fondle him gently.
 Offer several treats when walking and give him time to get used to the leash.
-You should not reward bad habits but instead you should handle them using simple and effective methods.
+You should not reward bad habits but instead you should handle your pets using simple and effective methods.
 Avoid being upset so as not to frighten him.

 Address bad behavior: You can stop it by addressing it each time it occurs.
 Do not get angry and hit or yell at the dog.
 The following bad behaviors could occur once in a while.